St John's Pro-Cathedral

 St John's Pro-Cathedral is located at 18 Victoria Avenue in Perth, Western Australia.
 It is the earliest Roman Catholic church building in Western Australia.

 Built form

 The Cathedral is constructed of brick that has been covered with lime render and painted ochre to resemble the colour of the original building.
 The gable roof is covered with shingles.
 The north and south facades are punctuated by arched windows.
 Buttresses have been placed at regular intervals down the length of these facades.
 The portico, which was removed in 1881, has been reconstructed at the western end of the building.
-The western gable end is punctuated by four arched windows, a pair above the portico and a single window either side of the portico.
+The western gable end is punctuated by four arched windows, a pair above the portico and a single window on either side of the portico.
 A lean-to extension is located at the eastern end of the southern facade.
 Entry to this section is through an arched door on the north facade.
 The church windows have clear glass set in wooden mullions.
-Those in the lean-to section are square, four paned windows.
+Those in the lean-to section are square, four-paned windows.